AguaClara/UASB/Reports and Manuals/UASB_DESIGN_Spring_2019.md

 [Beautiful CAD drawings uWu]
 ## Python Documentation
-This python documentation is used to determine the relationship between drain time from the flow tank, diameter of the influent pipes, geometry of the flow dividing tank, and resulting up flow velocity, so that the team can make better informed design decisions.
+This python documentation is used to determine the relationship between drain time from the flow tank, diameter of the influent pipes, geometry of the flow dividing tank, and resulting upflow velocity, so that the team can make better informed design decisions.
 The code is below, and comments have been added for clarity.

-The time it takes for the flow dividing tank to drain should be slow enough so that in case the bucket initially fills up just one division of flow dividing tank, it will not begin emptying out until overflow reaches other sections, but fast enough so that the tank completely drains out between successive dumps of the tipping bucket for self cleaning purposes and so that up flow velocity of influent water is fast enough to lift settling sludge particles.
+The time it takes for the flow dividing tank to drain should be slow enough so that in case the bucket initially fills up just one division of flow dividing tank, it will not begin emptying out until overflow reaches other sections, but fast enough so that the tank completely drains out between successive dumps of the tipping bucket for self cleaning purposes and so that upflow velocity of influent water is fast enough to lift settling sludge particles.
 This drain time is determined by the diameter of the influent pipes and the head gain per dump of the tipping bucket, and the ensuing code will be used to determine the optimal combination of influent pipe diameter and flow dividing tank geometry to achieve said drain time.

 ```python
 import aguaclara.core.head_loss as minorloss